Your Guide To Managing Client Expectations

 The proposals many businesses are putting out into the world contain a lot of false information.
-Over promising is a severe problem in the services industry.
+Over-promising is a severe problem in the services industry.
 So when you maintain your authenticity, you’re already a step ahead of your competition.

-You’ll highlight the potential, as well as the challenges of working with them.
-And as a result, you can expect your clients’ expectations to stay within reason.
+As a result, you can expect your clients’ expectations to stay within reason.

 12. Have clear terms of service

 Terms of service define your working relationship with the client.
 Make it clear…

 Who owns the rights to it,

 What happens if they don’t pay their subscription, and

 How you handle refunds.